Welcome to the Eagles! We’re very glad you decided to become part of our family.

 NOTE: New users need to log 3 hours of in-game time before they can join certain channels.
 That will affect the channels we’ve listed above.
 Once you’ve been playing the game for 3 hours you’ll be able to join the channels as described here.

-Our out-of-game voice chat service
+Out-of-game voice chat

 Contacting us out-of-game